Skip to content

 General safety considerations

 Safety matters more than any target temperature.
-If you’re unsure whether sauna use is appropriate for your situation — especially if you have medical concerns or are under active medical care — it’s wise to seek guidance from a qualified professional.
+If you’re unsure whether sauna use is appropriate for your situation — especially if you have personal health considerations or are under ongoing professional care — it’s wise to seek guidance from a qualified professional.

 Sauna safety icons highlighting hydration, comfort limits, and general precautions